AMES is my life-saver. I know that whenever I need help, advice,

 With their strengths identified and built upon, many AMES students are enrolled in Advanced Placement and Honors classes.
 They learn to manage a more demanding course load along with athletics, student government, and service to the community, drama, jobs, and other extra-curricular activities.

-With a deep passion for education and compassion for students who learn differently, Carol works side by side with psychologists, parents and students to develop an Educational Plan that will best support your daughter’s learning style, facilitate their access to curriculum, and promote success.
+With a deep passion for education and compassion for students who learn differently, the AMES Team works side by side with psychologists, parents and students to develop an Educational Plan that will best support your daughter’s learning style, facilitate their access to curriculum, and promote success.

 For more information contact: